Yelp/mrjob/docs/guides/hadoop-cookbook.rst

 To save space, you can have Hadoop automatically save your job's output as compressed files.
-This can be done using the same method as changing the task timeout, with ``jobconf`` and the appropriate environment variables.
-This example uses the Hadoop 0.21+ version:
+This can be done using the same method as changing the task timeout, with ``jobconf`` and the appropriate environment variables:

 .. code-block:: yaml